Probate Frequently Asked Questions

 The most important deadline for a Probate is the preparation and filing of the Estate Inventory.
 This can be a complicated process due to how large the Estate is let alone how to divide the assets accordingly.
 If the Inventory is not filed within ninety (90) days from appointment as Executor or Administrator or a Motion for Extension is not filed the Courts can penalize a client for delay by making them pay a fine.
 Therefore, it is imperative that the client(s) always communicate with their attorney, paralegal and requests from the Firm.

-In conclusion, once the Inventory has been filed with the Courts, the Order Approving the Inventory has been signed by the Judge, the attorney can then begin to assist with the division of assets to the heirs-at-law.
+Once the Inventory has been filed with the Courts, the Order Approving the Inventory has been signed by the Judge, the attorney can then begin to assist with the division of assets to the heirs-at-law.
 This too can be a complicated process due to Receipts of Devise and preparing the correct Affidavits and Receipts of Devise to ultimately excuse the Executor or Administrator of their duties and responsibilities.
 As an Executor or Administrator, they have been appointed by the Courts and are ultimately reliable and held accountable for all assets from the Estates.

 Why do I need to probate?